Describe your life prior to diagnosis:

 Did you face any challenges along the way to diagnosis?

-As a teenager when I possibly had symptoms but clearly did not know that they were clear signs of celiac.
-So when I had major allergies and rashes all over my body.
-It possibly took four months to figure out everything.
+As a teenager when I possibly had symptoms but clearly did not know that they were clear signs of celiac disease.
+So when I had major allergies and rashes all over my body, it possibly took four months to figure out everything.
 I had a lot of down days, crippling anxiety, feeling that I was doing everything in my power to get better but my body was hating me and I just didn’t know what else to do.
-It was a bad phase in my life but definitely now it seems like l am lucky to know what I and my body needs and I can treat it the best way.
+It was a bad phase in my life but definitely now it seems like l am lucky to know what I and my body need and I can treat it the best way.

 Describe your experience with living with celiac disease: